-👋 Hi, I'm Ben Low, a lead UX/UI designer with over 10+ years experience based in Perth, Western Australia.
+👋 Hi, I'm Ben Low, a lead Experience Designer with over 10+ years experience based in Perth, Western Australia.
 Squawk designs is my freelance UX/UI work I do in addition to working full time.
-I'm currently working as the Lead UX/UI Designer at Telstra Health in Perth.
+I'm currently working as the Lead Design and Product Strategy Consultant at Telstra Purple in Perth.

 How I approach design